Abelian logic gates: Introduction

 \section{Introduction}

 Consider a network of finite-state automata, each with a finite input and output alphabet.
 What can such a network reliably compute if the wires connecting its components are subject to unpredictable delays?
 The networks we will consider have a finite set of $k$ input wires and $\ell$ output wires.
-Even these are subject to delays, so the network computes a function $\N^k \to \N^\ell$: The input is a $k$-tuple of natural numbers ($\N = \{0,1,2,\ldots\}$) indicating how many letters are fed along each input wire, and the output is an $\ell$-tuple indicating how many letters are emitted along each output wire.
+These wires are unary (each carries letters from a $1$-letter alphabet), and even they are subject to delays, so the network computes a function $\N^k \to \N^\ell$: The input is a $k$-tuple of natural numbers ($\N = \{0,1,2,\ldots\}$) indicating how many letters are fed along each input wire, and the output is an $\ell$-tuple indicating how many letters are emitted along each output wire.

 The essential issue such a network must overcome is that the order in which input letters arrive at a node must not affect the output.
 To address this issue, Bond and Levine \cite{BL15a}, following Dhar \cite{Dha99a, Dha06}, proposed the class of \emph{abelian networks}.
 These are networks each of whose components is a special type of finite automaton called an \emph{abelian processor}.

-Certain abelian networks such as sandpile \cite{Ost03,SD12} and rotor \cite{LP09} networks produce intricate fractal outputs from a simple input.
-From the point of view of computational complexity, predicting the final state of a sandpile on a simple undirected graph can be done in polynomial time \cite{Tar88}, and in fact this problem is $\P$-complete \cite{MN99}.
-Computing the sum of two elements in the sandpile group is also $\P$-complete \cite{MM11}.
-But on finite directed multigraphs, deciding whether a sandpile will halt is already $\NP$-complete \cite{FL15}.
+Certain abelian networks such as sandpile \cite{Ost03,SD12} and rotor \cite{LP09,HP10,FL13} networks produce intricate fractal outputs from a simple input.
+Abelian networks can be used to solve certain integer programs asynchronously \cite{BL15a} and to detect graph planarity \cite{CCG14}.
+From the point of view of computational complexity, predicting the final state of a sandpile on a finite simple graph can be done in polynomial time \cite{Tar88}, and in fact this problem is $\P$-complete \cite{MN99}.
+But on finite directed multigraphs, deciding whether a sandpile halts is already $\NP$-complete \cite{FL15}.
+(Whether a sandpile halts is independent of the order of topplings.)
+For further complexity results, see \cite{MM09,MM11,CL13,HKT15,KT15,PP15}.
 Analogous problems on infinite graphs are undecidable: An abelian network whose underlying graph is $\Z^2$, or a sandpile network whose underlying graph is the product of $\Z^2$ with a finite path, can emulate a Turing machine \cite{Cai15}.

 The following definition is equivalent to that in \cite{BL15a} but simpler to check.
 A \df{processor} with input alphabet $A$, output alphabet $B$ and state space $Q$ is a collection of \df{transition maps} and \df{output maps}